leoloso/PoP-API-WP/README.md

 $ composer install
 ```

+5. Flush permalinks, by going to the admin panel, `Settings` => `Permalinks` and click on the `Save changes` button.

-5. ✅ The site is installed under:
+6. ✅ The site is installed under:

 - 👉 WordPress site: `{YOUR_SITE_URL_WITH_HTTP}`
 - 👉 WordPress admin: `{YOUR_SITE_URL_WITH_HTTP}`/wp/wp-admin/